What is Animal Assisted Interventions?

-Examples of AAT are:
+Examples of AAI are:

 1. Increase of physical strength, balance, and flexibility through therapeutic riding for a child with Cerebral Palsy.